 The Gold Rush (1925) Director: Charlie Chaplin

-Charlie Chaplin later declared that he wished to be remembered for The Gold Rush and, today the film is often considered one of the greatest of all time.
-It was Chaplin’s own personal favorite.
+In later life, Charlie Chaplin declared he wished to be remembered for The Gold Rush above all his other movies, and today the film is one of the greatest of all time.
+It was Chaplin’s own personal favorite of his filmography.

 In contrast to the slapstick comedy of Buster Keaton, Chaplin’s blend of humor is somewhat more subdued and melancholy.
-The Tramp is a character that an audience both pities and finds humorous, as Chaplin believed that tragedy and comedy are, at root, the same.
-Like Don Quixote, he is the epitome of modern tragicomedy and melodrama.
-The Gold Rush received Academy Awards for its re-release in 1942.
-It is an excellent film, both humorous and sad, and it is one of the greatest films of the silent era.
+The Tramp is a character which the audience both pities and also finds humorous, as Chaplin believed that tragedy and comedy are at root united.
+Like Don Quixote, the tramp is the epitome of modern tragicomedy and melodrama.
+The Gold Rush was re-release in 1942 with added sound narration and music arranged by Chaplin.
+It is an excellent film, both humorous and sad, and it is one of the great triumphs of the silent era.

 The Gold Rush follows the story of the Tramp who travels to the Yukon for the Klondike Gold Rush but he wanders into a difficult situation in the midst of a blizzard.
 He joins together with an amusing character named Big Jim and they intrude into the cabin of a wanted criminal named Black Larsen.
 The group argues over the gold mountain that was discovered by Big Jim and they start to go stir-crazy in the cabin, and delirious without food -so they eat Black Larsen’s shoes.